Cognitive Development

 (√) Were Lessons Tested & Proven Effective?

-Methods: Strategies, based on the Feldenkrais Method, was implemented in a movement program to enhance both body ownership and re-educate sensorimotor patterns.
-Strategies were tested and revised between 2006-2018 at a public elementary school with children from multicultural and below poverty backgrounds.
+Yes.
+Method implemented in the movement program were tested for eight years in elementary schools.
+Focus of the programs was to enhance both body ownership and re-educate sensorimotor patterns.
+Strategies were tested and revised between 2006-2018 in a public elementary school with children from multicultural and below poverty backgrounds.
 Over 500 children (in groups of 6-22 participants) and ages 5-10 years old experienced these strategies:

-2005 Hawaii Preparatory Academy, Lower School, with Physical Education Teacher and Co-Creator of WTM, Susie Jones, with special thanks to Hope Soo
+2005 Pilot program, Hawaii Preparatory Academy, Lower School, with Physical Education Teacher and Co-Creator of WTM, Susie Jones, with special thanks to Hope Soo

 2006 First pilot class Hawaii Preparatory (fourteen weeks)